 CAEP 8402 - College Student Development Practicum 1

 CAEP 8403 - College Student Development Practicum 2

 CAEP 6202 - Research, Evaluation, and Data Analysis

 CAEP 6262 - Evaluation and Outcomes Assessment of Community, School, and Health-Related Programs

 Experiential learning is a hallmark of Northeastern University and its educational mission.
-As such, the College Student Development and Counseling program provides students with field opportunities that will prepare new professionals for working in entry level and beginning management positions in the college student development field.
+As such, the MS in College Student Development and Counseling program provides students with field opportunities that will prepare new professionals for working in entry-level and beginning management positions in the college student development field.
 These positions are offered in departments and offices, which may not directly address the academic concerns of students, but are a vital part of the social, emotional, and moral development of student.

 Associate Professor, Director of College Student Development and Counseling

 By enrolling in Northeastern, you gain access to a network of more than 255,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
 Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.

 Below is a look at where our Psychology & Mental Health alumni work, the positions they hold, and the skills they bring to their organization.